adrianvirlan200/BroTrition/README.md

 # BroTrition
- BroTrition: A Next.js-built nutrition tracker with Java, offering personalized diet management, calorie tracking, and a community-driven approach to health.
+ BroTrition: A Next.js-built nutrition tracker, offering personalized diet management, calorie tracking, and a community-driven approach to health.